RECOVER: Toward Requirements Generation from Stakeholders' Conversations: RECOVER: A Novel Conversational Requirements Engineering Approach

 \section{RECOVER: A Novel Conversational Requirements Engineering Approach}

 In this section, we introduce \textsc{RECOVER}, a novel approach to conversational requirements engineering designed to extract system requirements from unstructured stakeholder conversations.
-As illustrated in Figure \ref{figure:approach}, \textsc{RECOVER} operates through three main steps: (1) \textsl{`Classification'} of individual conversation turns to identify requirements-relevant content, (2) \textsl{`Processing'} of the selected turns to identify and filter Question-Answer pairs, discarding invalid ones, and (3) \textsl{`Automatic generation'} of system requirements from the processed conversation turns using a Large Language Model.
-The following sections detail the key design and implementation decisions made in developing our approach.
+As illustrated in Figure \ref{figure:approach}, \textsc{RECOVER} operates through three main steps: (1) \textsl{`Classification'} of individual conversation turns to identify requirements-relevant content \revised{using shallow machine learning}, (2) \textsl{`Processing'} of the selected turns to identify and filter Question-Answer pairs \cite{reconsum_spijkman_2023}, discarding invalid ones, and (3) \textsl{`Automatic generation'} of system requirements from the processed conversation turns using a Large Language Model. \revised{\textsc{RECOVER} is designed to process stakeholder conversations in a generalizable manner, provided they are structured as a list of textual conversation turns.
+Unlike approaches that rely on predefined speaker roles, \textsc{RECOVER} is setting-agnostic, processing each conversation turn in isolation without explicitly considering the number or roles of the speakers.} \revised{In the context of our work, a \emph{conversation turn} refers to a set of contiguous utterances made by the same speaker before another participant takes over \cite{hepburn2012conversation}.}

+\revised{While many elicitation conversations follow a structured question-answer pattern, we found that relying solely on such structures could be limiting for requirement extraction.
+Therefore, \textsc{RECOVER} identifies requirements from both individual conversation turns and structured Q\&A sequences.
+To ensure completeness, Step \#2 of \textsc{RECOVER} detects turns with a question-like structure and pairs them with subsequent turns, assuming they contain corresponding answers.
+This approach minimizes the risk of missing relevant requirements, even at the cost of some redundancy}.